Amsterdam/signals/docs/ZDS/code/signal_receivers.md

 **This is SIA Amsterdam specific code**

 The signal receivers are where we listen to changes on the `django signals`.
-When we receive a signal we will send the needed data to the `ZDS` components.
+When we receive a signal we will send the needed data to the `ZDS Components`.

 ## create_initial_handler
 The create initial handler is used when a `melding` is created.
 This will be the main entry point